davegreen/davegreen.github.io/_posts/2014-07-19-sccm-2012-r2-validating-and-setting-osdcomputername-with-powershell.md

 }</pre>
 As you can see, this makes the script a little easier to read, which always bodes well for improvements in the future.
 One thing that still slightly annoys me is the format of the if elseif elseif else.
 This is quite close to being made a switch statement, but it's OK until I find the need to add another clause.
 I'd also like to find a way to remove the MDT dependency of ServiceUI.exe, as this requires a different SCCM package or invocation based on architecture (x86/x64).
 However, this may not be possible due to the way the OSD task sequence works.

-<a href="https://gist.github.com/davegreen/453cee5ef2db1063a007">Here</a> is the current script I'm using in full.
+[Here](https://gist.github.com/davegreen/453cee5ef2db1063a007) is the current script I'm using in full.
 Please let me know if you have any improvements you can suggest, as it's always a good day to learn!

 https://gist.github.com/davegreen/453cee5ef2db1063a007